Finite Field Multiple Access: Introduction

 In this paper, the symbol $\mathbb B = \{0, 1\}$ and $\mathbb {C}$ are used to denote the binary-field and complex-field.
-The notions $\bigoplus$, $\bigotimes$, $\sum$ and $\prod$ are used to denote modulo-$q$ addition, modulo-$q$ multiplication, complex addition, and complex product, respectively.
 The symbols $\lceil x \rceil$ and $\lfloor x \rfloor$ denote the smallest integer that is equal to or larger than $x$ and the largest integer that is equal to or smaller than $x$, respectively.
 The notation $(a)_q$ stands for modulo-$q$, and/or an element in GF($q$).